12 Ways to Prevent Biodiversity Loss

 2. Ditch The Lawn And Garden Chemicals

-Over 60 years after Rachel Carson's Silent Spring made Americans aware of the harms of chemical pesticides, many harmful fertilizers, insecticides, pesticides and herbicides continue to be sold.
+Over 60 years after Rachel Carson's Silent Spring made Americans aware of the dangers of chemical pesticides, many harmful fertilizers, insecticides, pesticides and herbicides continue to be sold.
 The chemicals in these products contaminate soil and water — and can poison insects, birds, fish, pets and even children.
 Instead of using chemical-based products, opt for natural formulas and deterrents that won’t contribute to local biodiversity loss.

 3. Plant A Tree for Biodiversity